wiktor-k/pysequoia/README.md

 Certificates generated through `Cert.generate()` contain secret keys and can be used for signing and decryption.

-To avoid accidental leakage secret keys are never directly written when the Cert is written to a string.
+To avoid accidental leakage secret keys are never directly printed when the Cert is written to a string.
 To enable this behavior use `Cert.secrets()`. `secrets()` returns `None` on certificates which do not contain any secret key material.